pridkett/gitminer/README.md

 See http://developer.github.com/v3/oauth/ for more information.

+If you plan on using the Git Repository loading functionality then you'll need to set the following options that are specific to that functionality.
+In the future these options will be merged together, but for right now you'll just need to repeat them.

+    edu.unl.cse.git.dbengine=neo4j
+    edu.unl.cse.git.dburl=graph.db
+    edu.unl.cse.git.repositories=pridkett/gitminer

 Execution
 ---------
 Execution of GitMiner is a two step process that consists of first using the